 It is interesting to note that the biggest fines to this date are:

-In order for your small business to be compliant in the year of 2020 and avoid a fine, you have to take into consideration multiple key points within the legal legislation, that can be very time consuming.
+In order for your small business to be compliant and avoid a fine, you have to take into consideration multiple key points within the legal legislation, that can be very time consuming.

 Take a look at the infographic and learn everything you need to know about GDPR for small businesses.